netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ### 💫 **Epistemological Foundation**

-The `can_enrich?()` function represents the **epistemological decision point** of the ZWF protocol.
+The `can_enrich?()` function represents the **epistemological decision point** of the ZOF protocol.
 It materializes the understanding that not every interaction or execution result constitutes structurable and reusable knowledge.

 **Fundamental Principle:** Oracle enrichment should be a **cognitive occurrence**, not a **procedural imposition**.